itsinder/Q/OPERATORS/DATA_LOAD/test/README.txt

 o) floating point out of range
 o) Can we specify integer in hex format?
 o) Can we specify floating point in exponent format?
+o) Column names must be alphanumeric characters (and underscore) but should not start with underscore.
+o) Maximum length of column is 31 characters.

 and on and on....